How to Deal with Annoying People

 The ongoing encounters with jerks are never-ending.
 It seems that the more people hide their heads in their phones, computers and personal space, the more insensitive everyone becomes, even those of us trying to be nice.

 Unfortunately, the more I find myself feeling negative and angry, the more irritated I get with every jerk I encounter.
 Then I don’t extend warm and welcoming energy to the other people around me either.

-The world is quickly filling with annoying and annoyed people.
 Would you like to help put a stop to this vicious cycle?
 Here are seven tips for preserving your peace of mind when you encounter insensitive and rude people:

 - Accept that being quiet does not mean being weak.
 You don’t always need to stand up for yourself especially if there is nothing you can do about a petty situation.
 Pick your battles wisely.
 Fighting the good fight needs more of your energy than the minor conflicts.